 Holidays — Simplifying As We Celebrate

-10 Ways to Connect to Tradition, Meaning, and Each Other
+10 Ways to Connect to Tradition, Meaning and Each Other

 Why Simplify the Holidays?

-Prioritize your Priorities.
+Prioritize.
 Be deliberate in keeping your health, peace, and priorities in place as you plan where you’ll go, what you’ll do, and who you’ll see.

 Clarify Which Traditions are most meaningful to you and to others.
-If you no longer care to cook all day, work together on a simpler, more-streamlined meal.
+If you no longer care to cook all day, work together on a more-streamlined meal.
 Be open and flexible, while making mental and physical space for what works for you.

 Maintain Boundaries as Needed.
 Be present and participatory, while continuing to care for yourself.
 Rest when you need rest, excuse yourself if and when it’s time, and keep your morning jog in place.
 Stand tall, and limit time with individuals if and when needed.